 I’m really blown away with how quickly their app gets the entire thing up and running.
 Their app was one notable difference that makes the Google Wifi unit better than most for the average user.

 I found that the Velop was just out of the realm of what I needed.
 I wasn’t blown away with what you pay for and what you get personally.
 But if you have a very large house it may be exactly what you are looking for so that you get the right coverage.

-Netgear’s Orbi wifi mesh was way too big for my taste and I’m not convinced that the technology is quite up to stat with the others mentioned here.
-At the end of the day, I think that the Eero was my personal favorite and seems to be the most well-liked system all around.
+Netgear’s Orbi wifi was way too big for my taste and I’m not convinced that the technology is quite up to stat with the others mentioned here.
+At the end of the day, I think that Eero was my personal favorite and seems to be the most well-liked system all around.
 Very easy to install and very smart home network friendly.

 I hope that you found this article useful and if you are curious about how to secure your smart home network, then you should definitely check out that article while you are here as well.